climberig/climberig.github.io/cv.md

 ---
 layout: page
-title: Resume
+title: Cv
 permalink: /cv/
 ---
 ![Igor Kuplevich][me]

 My name is Igor Kuplevich.
-I live in Berkeley (California) and work as a software engineer at <a href="http://fitbit .com">Fitbit</a>.
+I live in Berkeley (California) and work as a software engineer at <a href="http://fitbit.com">Fitbit</a>.
+I like solving problems and mastering skills.
+I enjoy hard work and thrive when faced with difficulties.<br/>
+As an engineer, I have created many projects used by millions of people every day.
+I've done some interesting things outside of software as well.
+Read about my most memorable software projects below.
+Read about my non-software knowledge quests here
+<a href="/knowledge-quests" target="_blank">http://climberig.com/knowledge-quests</a>

+If you are an engineer or a technical person, please, read this <a href="/4engineers" target="_blank">http://climberig.com/4engineers</a>

 **Work**